Space Mountain at Magic Kingdom Park

-Space Mountain has a very long queue on the front end as well as a lengthy exit area.
-This is an attraction where you cannot gauge the length of the line here for standby.
+Space Mountain has an extensive queue on the front end and a lengthy exit.
+Unfortunately, there is no way to gauge the length of the line here for standby.

 When you reach the initial loading area, there’s a right and left side.
-Sometimes the lines look a lot longer than it actually is once you reach this area.
-So be patient if you feel you are seeing another long line ahead.
+Sometimes, the lines look a lot longer than they are.

-Below is a look at a portion of the queue for Space Mountain at Disney World.
+Below is the final boarding area for Space Mountain at Disney World.

-There are several places indicating where to stand for the loading process.
-If you are riding with friends or family you’ll be lined up horizontally as one, two, and three.
+Several places indicate where to stand for the loading process.
+For example, if you are riding with friends or family, you’ll be lined up horizontally as one, two, and three.

 Up to six guests can ride per vehicle.

-I also wanted to mention that there is a tiny pouch on each ride vehicle to store items like sunglasses.
-I would highly recommend using this compartment.
+I also wanted to mention there’s a tiny pouch on each ride vehicle to store items like sunglasses.
+It is important to store those personal items.

-The ride will go around a bit of an initial curve, remember to lean into the curve, face that direction, and smile.
-If you have Memory Maker the photo will show up in your account.
+The ride will go around a bit of an initial curve.
+Remember to lean into the turn, face that direction, and smile.
+If you have Memory Maker, the photo will show up in your account.

 Know Your Disney Rules When Riding With Children-Any child under the age of seven or younger must be accompanied by an adult fourteen years or older.
 This attraction is a prime candidate for Rider Switch.

 As far as the best times to ride Space Mountain, that depends.
 Typically, you’ll want to get in line for this attraction within the first 30 minutes or so of the park opening.